safer-bwd/azure-func-middleware/README.md

 ### Main flow

+Method [`use`](#use) adds middleware handler to a cascade.
 Middleware handlers are executed in the order they are added.
-To move to the next middleware handler, use the `next` callback.
+To go to the next middleware handler, use the `next` callback.

-index.js
+Method `listen` composes middlewares to the Azure Function handler.

 ```javascript
 const AzureFuncMiddleware = require('azure-func-middleware');